Tyler-Staut/Cogs/README.md

-# Red-Shodan
+# Discord-Cogs
-Shodan Cog for Red-DiscordBot
+Cogs for Red-DiscordBot